HISTORY OF EDUCATION IN PASCO COUNTY

 Students in grades 6-11 attended Gulf High School when it opened in 1922.
 The lower grades were referred to as the junior department of the school.
 Later, students in grades 7-9 attended Gulf Junior-Senior High School.

-Pierce Junior High School operated in the late 1950s, with the same principal as Gulf High School, in the red brick building on Main Street which had been Pierce Elementary School.
+Pierce Junior High School operated in the late 1950s, usually with the same principal as Gulf High School, in the red brick building on Main Street which had been Pierce Elementary School.

 On Mar.
 15, 1959, the St. Petersburg Times reported that Pierce Junior High School would be unable to accommodate the sixth grade from Richey Elementary in the following year and would be filled to capacity with grades 7 and 8.